 Set the Replace Restricted Numbers and Replace Unavailable Numbers fields to y.
 This will allow the CPN displayed on enterprise endpoints to be replaced with the value set in Section 5.2, if the inbound call enabled CPN block.
 For outbound calls, these same settings request that CPN block be activated on the far-end destination if an enterprise user requests CPN block on a particular call routed out this trunk.
 Default values were used for all other fields.

-add trunk-group 3

-TRUNK FEATURES

 ACA Assignment? n